loader2

 Corporate Actions & Portfolio Update Guide

-Corporate actions like bonus, split, merger and demerger do not change your overall investment value, but they do impact the number of shares held in your demat account and price per share of the security.
-To maintain accurate P&L and valuations, your portfolio may need to be updated.
+Corporate actions like bonus, split, merger and demerger do not change your overall investment value, but they do impact the number of shares held in your Demat account and price per share of the security.
+To maintain accurate P&L and valuations, your portfolio may need to be updated manually.

 How to Update Portfolio Entries

-Your portfolio is auto-updated in the event of a stock split, bonus or merger.
+Your portfolio is auto-updated for corporate actions such as stock split, bonus, merger and rights issue allotments.
 For certain corporate actions like a demerger or capital reduction, you’ll have to manually update your portfolio using either of the following methods:

 Option 1: Through Advance Options